HCL-TECH-SOFTWARE/digital-experience/docs/cloudnative/operations/troubleshooting/configure_access_helm_logs.md

-# Configure and access logs in Helm
+# Configure and access logs

 This topic shows you how to configure logging in Helm, as well as how to access Kubernetes container logs.